tamtam-chat/tamtam-bot-api/README.md

 ```

 ### Important notice:
-It may took a time to process you file (audio/video or binary file) on server.
+It may take a time for server to process you file (audio/video or binary file).
 While file is not processed you can't attach it and will get `AttachmentNotReadyException` when calling `sendMessage` method.
 Try again until you'll get successful result.

 ## Handling exceptions
 All methods can throw two type of exceptions:

 1. ClientException: general exception type wrapping all kinds of IO/serialization exceptions.

-2. APIException: exception you will get when API was used incorrectly.
-Some arguments were missed or access to requested resource was denied, for example.
+2. APIException: exception you will get if API was used incorrectly.
+For example, some arguments are missing or access to requested resource is denied.

 ## Logging
 No logging is performed by default.
 This project uses SLF4J, so you should bring adapter for logging framework you prefer.
 For example, add slf4j-log4j12 as dependency: